By Kimberly Tucker

 David S. Ferriero, Archivist of the United States said, “Three years of intensive work culminate in this volume, which serves as a comprehensive guide to the resources available to research the histories of families with New York roots.
 The Guide is a unique resource which not only supports those interested in New York State, but also provides a model for other states-a true gift to those interested in family history.”

-That wraps up my list.
+That wraps up my list of must-read genealogy books.
 Happy hunting!

 Kimberly Tucker is a faculty member at the National Institute for Genealogical Studies.
 Kim taught a four-week beginning genealogy class at the Osher Lifelong Learning Institute at the University of South Florida in Tampa and also wrote a series of columns for the Association of Personal Historians about how to incorporate genealogical research in personal histories.
 Prior to being a full-time genealogist and personal historian, Kim was a Communications Director, Designer, and Managing Editor at the University of South Florida and worked in film and television production, primarily for PBS.
 Find her at www.rootstories.com.